Stenosis of the Spine: What is it and Does it Require Surgery?

-Stenosis of the spine, or spinal stenosis, is a narrowing of the space within your spinal canal.
-This most often occurs in the lower back and neck; it can put pressure on the spinal cord and/or nerves that travel through your spine.
+Spinal stenosis is a narrowing of the space within your spinal canal.
+This most often occurs in the lower back and neck.
+It can put pressure on the spinal cord and/or the nerves that travel through your spine.

-As the cartilage breaks down, someone suffering from osteoarthritis might experience swelling, pain and issues associated with movement of the joint.
-Cartilage cells are not able to regenerate.
-So over time, bones may start to chip or break down, or develop growths called bone spurs.
+As the cartilage breaks down, someone suffering from osteoarthritis might experience swelling, pain and issues associated with joint movement.
+Cartilage cells are not able to regenerate, so over time, bones may start to chip or break down, or develop growths called bone spurs.
 Bone spurs that develop on the vertebrae can extend into the spinal canal, which can pinch spinal cord and/or nerves in the spine.

 Herniated discs also are a common cause of spinal stenosis.